ApprenticeAI/frapy/docs/topics/downloader-middleware.rst

       :class:`~frapy.Response` object, return a :class:`~frapy.http.Request`
       object, or raise :exc:`~frapy.exceptions.IgnoreRequest`.

-      If it returns ``None``, Scrapy will continue processing this request, executing all other middlewares until, finally, the appropriate downloader handler is called the request performed (and its response downloaded).
+      If it returns ``None``, Frapy will continue processing this request, executing all other middlewares until, finally, the appropriate downloader handler is called the request performed (and its response downloaded).

-      If it returns a :class:`~frapy.http.Response` object, Scrapy won't bother calling *any* other :meth:`process_request` or :meth:`process_exception` methods, or the appropriate download function; it'll return that response.
+      If it returns a :class:`~frapy.http.Response` object, Frapy won't bother calling *any* other :meth:`process_request` or :meth:`process_exception` methods, or the appropriate download function; it'll return that response.
 The :meth:`process_response` methods of installed middleware is always called on every response.

-      If it returns a :class:`~frapy.Request` object, Scrapy will stop calling :meth:`process_request` methods and reschedule the returned request.
+      If it returns a :class:`~frapy.Request` object, Frapy will stop calling :meth:`process_request` methods and reschedule the returned request.
 Once the newly returned request is performed, the appropriate middleware chain will be called on the downloaded response.